 I was extremely lucky to grow up with four Grandparents who were invested in the lives of me and my siblings.
 They were present for every Sunday dinner, softball, t-ball game and track meet.
 They would take us to visit out of town family, camping, and to and from college.

-Reality was, my Mom ran our household, and in most cases, alone due to alcoholism.
+Reality was, my Mom ran our household.
 As a result, our Grandparents were so integral in our growth.
 In fall of 1994, Mom, Grandma and Grandpap Gowetski delivered me to the next stage of my life, Westminster College.
-I didn’t know which of the three I would miss the most and which one of the three was most proud.
+I didn't know which of the three I would miss the most and which one of the three was most proud.

 Grandma and Grandpap never hesitated to do a weekend pickup.
 One weekend my sophomore year, on the way home from New Wilmington, Grandpap missed the 422 exit.
 Now those that knew him, knew he could drive anywhere in the U.S. without a doubt.
 The confusion was immediate, and I knew there was something wrong.
 Mom and Aunt Sara jumped into action and started scheduling doctor appointments.
 It didn't seem to be long before Grandpap was diagnosed with Alzheimer's disease.
 Life changed so quickly, confusion, hallucinations and forgetting how to do normal daily tasks.
 We took the opportunity to create Loser's Night and Ralph's Gang.
 Friday nights was the time when we could all gather with my Grandparents, even though they insisted we must have better things to do.
 What else could there be, we were Loser's?
 It was a fun way to show them our love.